Sanglorian/orcus/Orcus Rulebook - current.md

 You can make an opportunity attack when a hostile creature that you can see moves out of your reach or otherwise provokes an opportunity attack.
 To make the opportunity attack, you use your immediate action to make one melee attack against the provoking creature.
 The attack occurs right before the creature leaves your reach.

-You can avoid provoking an opportunity attack by **shifting**, e.g. by taking the Five-Foot Step action.
+You can avoid provoking an opportunity attack by **shifting**, for example by taking the Five-Foot Step action.
 You also don’t provoke an opportunity attack when you teleport or when subject to unwilling movement.
 For example, you don’t provoke an opportunity attack if an explosion hurls you out of a foe’s reach or if gravity causes you to fall past an enemy.

 You can only take one opportunity attack against a creature on their turn, even if they provoke an attack multiple times.